91nunocosta/todolist/README.md

 - [x] add API documentation

-- [ ] add assumptions to README

 - [ ] add discussion of stack and design decisions to the README

-- [ ] complete next steps to README
+- [ ] complete improvments on README

 - [ ] add tox and code quality analysis